 Not all reading has to be from the page – Audio books are fantastic:

-- Audible have free books to download. https://stories.audible.com/discovery
+- Audible, although there is a subscription fee after a free trial, have free books to download. https://stories.audible.com/discovery

-- Authors are reading online – David Walliams reads a story each day at 11am https://www.worldofdavidwalliams.com/elevenses/
+- Authors are reading online – David Walliams has videos of him reading his books. https://www.worldofdavidwalliams.com/elevenses/

 We realise that not everyone has access to books, in which case you could:

 - Use the National Literacy Trust Virtual School Library – features a different author each week, books are free to read online, there are author videos and linked activities. https://wordsforlife.org.uk/virtual-school-library/